Amberley Circular walk

 After lunch there is a long but reasonably well-graded climb up onto the downs (which is what earns this a toughness rating of 5 out of 10), and then there is an easy walk with fine views along the top of ridge, ending with a descent to Amberley.

 This is a good all-season route, with the only potential problem being the short section crossing the meadows from the River Arun to Amberley village, which can be very wet or even flooded in winter.
 It can be avoided by turning right out of the station and following the main road to the village.
 See the start of the walk directions for more details.

-The Crown Inn (01903 742625) Cootham, 8.4km (5.2 miles) into the walk is the best located lunchtime pub for this walk.
-It serves food from 12pm to 2.30pm Monday to Saturday, and 12pm to 3.30pm on Sundays.
-For drinks, the proprietor says he “usually stays open all afternoon”.
-This pub has become more popular recently and it is a good idea to ring in advance to book a table, as this pub always seems to be busy, though in summer you may be able to find an unbooked table in its garden.
+The Crown Inn (01903 742625) Cootham, 8.4km (5.2 miles) into the walk, is the best located lunchtime pub for this walk.
+It serves food from 12pm to 2.30pm Tuesday to Saturday, and 12pm to 3.30pm on Sundays.
+It is a good idea to ring in advance to book a table, as this pub always seems to be busy, though in summer you may be able to find an unbooked table in its garden.
 It is open all afternoon for drinks a the weekend.

 The Riverside Tea Room and Gardens (01798 831066) has a fine riverside location just beyond Amberley station, but is only open till 4pm.
 If you can get there in time, it offers a good selection of cakes.